 Editing Videos

 Once you have recorded a new video, you'll likely want to edit it.
-Video editing software allows you to remove sections of a video, cut and arrange parts to give it a better flow, and add effects to enhance the content.
+Video editing software allows you to cut and arrange parts of your video to give it a better flow, and add effects to enhance the content.

 Recommended Editing Software